mothugget/Game-of-Life/README.md

 # Conway's game of life

-A little implementation of conways game of life.
+A little implementation of Conway's game of life.